 Lo and behold, the blog began generating income once she started affiliate marketing, and then she created a course teaching moms how to get traffic to their mom blogs.

-Bloggers Jenna Greenspoon and Lisa Kobrin created this blog to help busy moms stay up-to-date on everything from…
+Bloggers Jenna Greenspoon and Lisa Kobrin created Savvy Sassy Moms to help busy moms stay up-to-date on everything from…

 - Parenting trends to fashion advice,

 - Tips on throwing a baby shower to finding the coolest toys,

 - And picking a great family hotel to making sense of technology.

 But this was never just some hobby blog for these two.
 They started their blog with the intention of turning it into a full-time business.